 In a Rankine cycle, high-pressure liquid water (1) enters a boiler where it is heated to saturation temperature (2), vaporized, and superheated (3).
 The superheated steam is fed to a turbine, where it expands and generates mechanical work.
 The steam exits the turbine at a lower pressure and temperature as either superheated steam or steam with a vapor quality (4).
 After the steam is condensed (5), a pump compresses the liquid water to high pressure (1).
 Select "

-) diagram.
-Use sliders to vary the inlet pressure to the turbine
+diagram" to see the cycle on a pressure-enthalpy diagram.
+Use sliders to select the inlet pressure to the turbine

 .
 Use a slider to vary the turbine efficiency

 , which is the ratio of work produced by the turbine to the work produced by a reversible turbine between the same inlet and outlet pressures.
-The pathway for the irreversible turbine (
+The irreversible turbine pathway (

-) is the thick dashed line on the
+) is the dashed black line on the

-diagram; the reversible turbine pathway is represented by the thin dotted line.
-Select "turbine" from the drop-down menu to show the inlet and outlet conditions for the turbine and the work generated.
+diagram; the reversible turbine pathway is the orange dashed line.
+Select "Rankine cycle" to view a schematic of the cycle, and select "turbine" to show the inlet and outlet conditions for the turbine and the work generated.